Frequently Asked Questions About Online Giving

 Is online giving secure?

-Yes, the provider of First Presbyterian’s online giving tool is Vanco.
-Vanco has a long history of meeting the highest security standards.
+Yes, the provider of First Presbyterian’s online giving tool is Church Community Builder and PushPay, together known as ChurchStaq.
+ChurchStaq (Pushpay) has a long history of meeting the highest security standards.
 Your banking and credit card information are stored on a secure server that meets all federal data encryption guidelines, not within any First Presbyterian computer system.
-Vanco is the most selected online giving application in the faith-based space working with more than 20,000 churches and processing more than $13 billion a year without a data breach in their 18-year history.
+ChurchStaq is a world-class giving and engagement solution to help BendFP grow our community.

 How are my contributions automatically deducted from my account?